TonyAllenPrice/nhldata/README.md

-# NHL Stats Gathering and Cleaning
+# NHL Stats API Wrapper

 The aim of this project is to build a Python wrapper module for the public NHL APIs.